abdurrahimagca/abdurrahimagca/README.md

-### Hi there
+==> I'm currently pursuing my degree at Abant Izzet Baysal University in Turkey.

-- 🔭 I’m currently working on my degree at Abant Izzet Baysal University in Turkey.
+==> I am interested in web backend development and mobile applications.
-- 📫 You can reach me on Linkedin or e-mail: agcaabdurrahim@outlook.com
+==> I love Linux and enjoy listening to rap music.
--
+==> You can reach me via email at: agcaabdurrahim@outlook.com.